We are decommissioning the UK’s earliest nuclear sites safely, securely and cost-effectively in a way that protects people and the environment.

 This involves decommissioning and demolishing all buildings, as well as treatment and disposal of associated waste, both radioactive and conventional.

-We report to the Department of Energy and Climate Change (DECC); for some aspects of our work in Scotland, we are responsible to Scottish ministers.
+We report to the Department for Business, Energy and Industrial Strategy, for some aspects of our work in Scotland, we are responsible to Scottish ministers.

 - decommissioning and cleaning up these nuclear facilities